 There is some encouragement about using telemedicine to evaluate and monitor quarantined patients, but not much on a whole practice overhaul for wider patient care.

 By 3 p.m., I have enough information and decide that telemedicine on a large scale is the plan for my practice during this pandemic.

 My job in this, for now, is to keep people well and well informed.
 My chronically ill patients are at highest risk, especially if they are older.
 Telemedicine would allow me to evaluate them more effectively than a phone call and more safely than an office visit.
 Even using telemedicine to keep "regular appointments" for well patients and those with well-controlled chronic diseases allows me to educate the local population about the virus and champion the idea of social distancing and staying home.
 It also keeps us from having to just reschedule everyone -- and from having to decide how far out to reschedule.
 A month?
 Two months?
 Well, I have a plan and I have a conception of a mission.
 Let's see what tomorrow brings.

 Here it is.
 The day of change.
-I get to the office early before staff members come in to start my computer and get my game face on.
+I get to the office early before the staff to start my computer and get my game face on.
 The staff arrives and so do the first four patients, a couple of them 45 minutes early.
 I cannot catch a break.
 I go into the waiting room and apologize, explaining that I need to have a quick staff meeting.
 Not surprisingly, folks are understanding.